Playbook 2026 · For Advanced Marketers

 gross revenue from one source / total paid spend

-The only honest cross-channel measure.
-The numerator stays at one source for a year.
-Switching mid-quarter breaks comparability.
+The only honest cross-channel efficiency metric.
+The numerator must stay tied to one source for an entire year.
+Switching sources mid-quarter destroys comparability.

-The same three checks run inside Space Ads OS every morning, on every account we manage.
-The playbook explains how to wire them up without rebuilding the analytics stack.
+The same three checks run inside Space Ads OS every morning on every account we manage.
+The playbook explains how to wire them without rebuilding the analytics stack from scratch.

 Field notes from the daily audit